fluttercandies/flutter_photo_manager/README.md

 );
 ```

-Be aware that the created asset might have
-limited access or got deleted in anytime,
+Be aware that the created asset might have limited access or got deleted in anytime,
 so the result might be null.

+iOS and macOS might set extra limitations when saving assets, it seems only
+certain file types can be saved as a media assets.
+The limitation follows the definition of
+[`AVFileType`][], when you saw `PHPhotosErrorDomain Code=3302` (or `330x`),
+make sure the file type is supported.

 #### From iCloud